 What evil might befall this child and others like her?
 Geoffrey Dutton‘s gripping novel is the story a single mother fending for herself who becomes a private eye on a mission to bring child traffickers to justice.

 After chancing upon a boy’s kidnapping that her quick thinking foiled, intrepid Anna takes on the culprit and his partner when Greek law enforcement fails to put them out of business.
-Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on her hacker friend Ottovio to fashion a spy camera from a smartphone to illicitly train on their lair.
+Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on a friendly hacker to fashion a spy camera from a smartphone to illicitly train on their lair.
+At the same time, Anna gathers s group of mothers and others as allies she hopes will have her back when her anticipated confrontation with the criminals and cops takes place.

 - I am bowled over by the virility of the prose, the wealth of details.
 Very promising. — SC